 Although the Gaia methodology does not explicitly deal with the requirements capture phase, it supposes that they exist in some kind of form before the analysis phase.
-ASEME supports the systematic gathering of requirements in free text form and associating them with the goals of specific actors in the System Actor-Goals Model [7].
-Since ASEME has adopted a model-driven engineering approach these requirements influence the role model definition, which emerges at the end of the analysis phase.
+ASEME supports the systematic gathering of requirements in free text form and associating them with the goals of specific actors in the System Actor Model [7].
+As ASEME has adopted a model-driven engineering approach these requirements influence the role model definition, which emerges in the end of the analysis phase.
 In both cases, it makes sense to seek to validate or forecast specific properties of the system to be, based on its requirements.
-Until now, an analyst can only reach this goal by manually transforming the model.
-In this paper, we propose a systematic method for achieving the same goal.
-The advantages of such an approach are that it can be automated, is less error prone and faster.
 This is the actual research question of this work.